CLIENT: Port Augusta City Council

 PRODUCT: Heavy Duty Containment boom (XR5)

 SCENARIO: Port Augusta City Council came to Trade Environmental requiring a product to separate heavy oils and grease from a waste transfer application.

 The pond receives waste from trucks and the client needed to separate the top layer to increase evaporation and maximise effects of the wind pushing against the crusted layer.
 The loading on the boom was significant and the deployment long term with constant exposure to oil and grease.
-Because of this we opted for a Heavy Duty Construction utilising high strength load webbing and a ruggedly tough construction utilising XR5 fabric.
+Because of this, we opted for a Heavy Duty Construction utilizing high strength load webbing and a ruggedly tough construction utilizing XR5 fabric.

 Understanding an application and a clients requirements is key to the success of any oil boom and Trade Enviro specialise in taking quality and service to that next level.
 Getting the job done right the first time saves time and money and that’s what we are all about